junksamiad/replies-engine/replies_engine_docs/lld/lambdas_processing_flow.md

 1.  **Reception & Parsing:**
     *   API Gateway triggers the Lambda upon receiving a webhook.
     *   The channel (WhatsApp, SMS, etc.) is identified from the request path.
-    *   A channel-specific parser validates the webhook's authenticity (e.g., signature check) and extracts key data (sender ID, message content, timestamp, etc.).
+    *   A channel-specific parser extracts key data from the raw event payload (sender ID, message content, timestamp, etc.) after parsing it into a dictionary.

 2.  **Conversation Validation:**
     *   The core validation logic queries the `ConversationsTable` using the sender ID.